 Arriving at Ko Lanta, we found ourselves on an island paradise that has since become one of my favorite places in Thailand.

-Back in 2006, there were few resorts, restaurants, or bars, and most bungalows had only cold water and fans.
+Back in 2006, the island was rustic.
+It had few resorts, restaurants, or bars, and most bungalows had only cold water and fans.
 Air conditioning and hot water were a luxury.
-The island was rustic.
 Even on its most touristy beach during high season, there was hardly a soul around.
 A bar was considered busy if it had more than five people in it.
 We spent four days biking the island, lying on the beach, gorging on cheap seafood, and watching some of the most unbelievable sunsets of my life.

 Ko Lanta was paradise.
 A beautiful, seemingly unknown place located in a region known as the epicenter of Thailand tourism.
 How everyone managed to miss this paradise with its long and wide white sand beaches, cheap food, and sunsets (the island faces west) boggled my mind.